YTsaurusQueue API

 queue_cluster string Queue cluster name

-queue_path string Path to the queue dynamic table
+queue_path string Path to a dynamic queue table

 partition_index uint64 Partition index, same as tablet_index